France Declares War.

 The End of Napoleon's Life.

-After the battle of Waterloo Napoleon was sent into exile again.
-This time he was sent to an island called St. Helena.
-On this island Napoleon died.
-He was later on buried under the dome of Hôtel des Invalides in Paris.
+After the battle of Waterloo, Napoleon was late into exile again.
+This time he was late to an island called St. Helena.
+On This Island Napoleon died.
+He was later on buried under the dome of Les Invalides in Paris.